Corporate and academic stowaway; designer, educator, and occasional wordsmith.

 Gymnasium — Homepage hero and course artwork for Prototyping for Digital Products and Websites; designed in March, 2019.

-ASA (American Staffing Association) Elevate Awards — Aquent Gymnasium wins the American Staffing Association’s first-ever Elevate Award in (and again in ) honoring the most outstanding work-based learning programs in the staffing and recruiting industry; original photo credit to Andrew Miller.
+ASA(American Staffing Association) Elevate Awards — Aquent Gymnasium won (and continues to win) the American Staffing Association’s first-ever Elevate Award in (another in , and again in ), honoring the most outstanding work-based learning programs in the staffing and recruiting industry; original photo credit to Andrew Miller.

 The Gymnasium Blog on Medium — Details of various blog hero artwork from 2017–2019; designed in 2017–2019.